 The Waterloo Region District School Board is committed to encouraging positive school climates for staff and students.
 Students cannot reach their full potential if they do not feel safe, respected and cared for in the classroom, in the school and on the playground.
 The Education Act requires school boards to ensure appropriate consequences are applied to inappropriate behaviour and that supports are in place to assist students in changing those behaviours.

-Research tells us that suspensions and expulsions on their own, further alienate and isolate youth who are most in need of developing strong relationships with adults and peers.
+Research tells us that suspensions and expulsions, on their own, further alienate and isolate youth who are most in need of developing strong relationships with adults and peers.

 WRDSB